MAXI-CoberLEG Operational Group: Maximizing the benefits of cover crops through winter legume species selection and crop management

 MAXI-CoberLEG will be a key action for green recovery, promoting sustainable development, with the introduction of new products and the provision of new innovative agricultural practices.

-This initiative responds to a comprehensive approach that combines aspects of agrodiversity, genetic improvement, physiology, production and plant quality, and links them to the techno-economic demands and preferences of both producers and end consumers, to improve through R&D&I actions the competitiveness of a key export sector for the Spanish agri-food economy.
+This initiative responds to a comprehensive approach that combines aspects of agrodiversity, genetic improvement, physiology, production, and plant quality, and links them to the techno-economic demands and preferences of both producers and end consumers, to improve the competitiveness of a key export sector for the Spanish agri-food economy through R&D&I actions.

-This project arises as a public-private collaboration between members who have recognized technical capacity and extensive experience in the different sectors of the agri-food chain, allowing for the creation of links between knowledge and cutting-edge technologies among farmers, researchers, companies and communication services.
-MAXI-COBERLEG highlights the intrinsic potential of the native biodiversity of lupine in winter groundcovers, increasing the sustainability and profitability of crops.
+This project emerges as a public-private partnership between partners with recognized technical expertise and extensive experience in different sectors of the agri-food chain, enabling the creation of links between knowledge and cutting-edge technologies among farmers, researchers, companies, and communication services.
+MAXI-COBERLEG leverages the intrinsic potential of native lupine biodiversity in winter groundcovers, increasing crop sustainability and profitability.

 - ACT.
 1. - EVALUATION OF THE ADAPTATION OF NATIVE LUPIN VARIETIES